NicolasRidoire/SimpleCGUI/README.md

-# Emu NES
+# SimpleCGUI

-Emu NES a NES émulator written in C. For the GUI, i am using my own cross platforme library (windows with the windows API and linux with the X11 library)
+A simple C GUI library made by a student in is free time because why not.

+## Cross-platform

+- Windows : use of the windows API
+- Linux : use of the X11/XLib API